Isopolito/Ganchos/README.md

 2. Event Type (string): You can see the options [here](engine/src/shared/plugins/EventType.ts).
 Will be 'none' if plugins is called because of something other than an event.
 3. Event Data (JSON string): A serialized instance of [this](engine/src/shared/plugins/EventData.ts).
 Will be empty if not executed because of an event.

-<br>If However the meta file setting `putDataInEnvironment` is true, the above data will be placed into the environment the plugin executes in.
+If However the meta file setting `putDataInEnvironment` is true, the above data will be placed into the environment the plugin executes in.
 See below _Optional Meta File Properities_ for details.

 #### The file to execute
 This should be a script or a binary file.
 Ganchos looks at the file extension to determine what type of file it is and how to run it.
 Files ending in `.js` will be ran with node.js.
 Other types of files should have execute permsissions.
 When using an existing program as a Ganchos plugin, this file can be script that takes the input data from Ganchos and calls the program passing in the data in the form it needs.
 You can get fancy and download the program if it doesn't exist, or compile it if the source code is provided with the plugin.
-A plugin and its files can be in a separate directory inside of `pluginPaths`.
+A plugin and its files can be in a separate directory inside of `pluginPaths`, which helps in organizing plugins since there can be many files as part of a plugin.

 #### The meta file
 A [meta file](engine/src/shared/plugins/DefaultPluginMetaFile.meta) is a text file in JSON that describes to Ganchos what the plugin is, and how to run it.